Carolina Academy

-Carolina High School (sometimes referred to as Carolina Academy or CHS) is located in Greenville, SC.
+Carolina High School and Academy of Health Professions and Engineering is located in Greenville, SC.
 It is a public and magnet high school in Greenville County School District.
 It serves ninth through twelfth grade students.
 The student population comes primarily from students who live in nearby neighborhoods and students who are enrolled in the magnet program.
-Tanglewood Middle School is one of the public middle schools that feed into Carolina High School.
+Carolina High School is a Title I School.